 Our ability to meet life's challenges is compromised when we've been emotionally injured.
 Our emotional wounding occurs in the context of relationship, often initially in the first relationships we have as human beings, which are those with our parents and caregivers.
 Therefore, healing those wounds must also occur in relationship... we can't do it alone or by ourselves.
 The "therapeutic relationship"-- the relationship you have with your therapist, is then of utmost importance, because only someone who has healed or is healing their own wounds will have the capacity to help you heal yours at a deep level.
 My own healing, therapy, and personal growth are very much a priority for me, because I know that only if I am working towards wholeness will I be able to help you.

 Many psychotherapies are about trying to counteract symptoms or problems you may be experiencing by teaching you what would be a more desirable response to the problem you are having, then having you practice this response.
 These therapies may be about telling you to change your thinking or behavior, with the hope that eventually this new response or way of thinking will become stronger in your brain than your old response.
 The trouble with these approaches is that the symptom or problem is not transformed so that you no longer have it.
-The last five years I've been receiving training in and practicing a new approach to change called Coherence Therapy, an exciting new therapeutic modality which gets to the root of your problem and catalyzes change on a deep level.
+The last ten years I've been practicing a new approach to change called Coherence Therapy, an exciting new therapeutic modality which gets to the root of your problem and catalyzes change on a deep level.
 This therapy is experiential, not based on my analyzing you or telling you what to do.
 I find that this approach is often very effective.
-That said, I may also use other techniques with you depending on what, in my clinical judgement, will help you the most rapidly and profoundly.
+I became a certified practitioner of Coherence Therapy in 2016.
+I may also use other techniques with you depending on what, in my clinical judgement, will help you the most rapidly and profoundly.